Right Action Makes Us Deserve Real Wisdom

 * The ethical tenets of theosophy liberate a student from illusory points of view and allow him to fully understand esoteric philosophy.
 As the pilgrim studies, his view of the world broadens little by little; his life gets simpler, and he begins to learn the true alphabet of mystical perception.

 * Creativeness in theosophy implies a degree of indifference regarding all things material, and determination to open a path where there is no visible path yet.
 Creative action is not an obvious process to see.
-It means accepting routine insofar as it is harmless to the process of life-renewing.
-A creative individual is unconditionally patient in healthy situations, not because he loves sameness in itself, but because he has a deep relation with Time, and with Detachment.
+It means accepting routine as long as it is harmless to the process of life-renewal.
+A creative individual is unconditionally patient.
+Having a deep relationship with Time, he changes those circumstances which must be changed.
+He does so when a real improvement is possible.
+Small initiatives, in the right direction, often become major transformations.

 * Duration has its own cornerstones.
 A student who knows where he is going is able to provoke sudden change, provided that 1) the karma of a situation demands it, 2) the timing is appropriate, and 3) the change will lead to an enduring improvement of life.